tliron/prudence/xprudence/README.md

 In recognizing this advantage, `xprudence` is inspired by [xcaddy](https://github.com/caddyserver/xcaddy).

-(Note that Go does support building and loading dynamically-linked libraries as separate files.
-It's a feature intended mainly for interaction with C and other programming languages, not for assembling Go programs.)
+Note that Go does have support for [plugins](https://pkg.go.dev/plugin), which are dynamically-linked libraries provided as separate files.
+Unfortunately it's limited to just a few platforms and breaks the straigtforward advantage of having just one executable.

 ### Example